 \subsection{Implementation Details}

-Unless otherwise stated, our model receives a clip of 32 frames sampled from the original video using a temporal stride of 2 and spatial resolution of 224$\times$224, leading to 16$\times$56$\times$56 visual tokens at the first stage.
-During inference, four temporal clips with a center crop (i.e., a total of four space-time views) are exploited to compute accuracy. \textbf{Kinetics-400/600.} For both Kinetics datasets, DualFormer is trained for 30 epochs with a batch size 64, using an AdamW~\cite{kingma2014adam} optimizer and a cosine learning rate scheduler.
+Unless otherwise stated, our model receives a clip of 32 frames sampled from the original video using a temporal stride of 2 and spatial resolution of 224$\times$224, yielding 16$\times$56$\times$56 tokens at the first stage.
+During inference, 4 temporal clips with a center crop (totally 4 space-time views) are exploited to compute accuracy.

+\textbf{Kinetics-400/600.} For both Kinetics datasets, we use AdamW~\cite{kingma2014adam} optimizer with a batch size 64 and a cosine learning rate scheduler to train DualFormer for 30 epochs.
 Following Swin~\cite{liu2021video}, we utilize different initial learning rates for the ImageNet-pretrained backbone (1e-4) and head (1e-3).
-The first 2.5 epochs are used for a linear warm-up.
+We also use a linear warm-up for the first 2.5 epochs.
 To avoid overfitting, we set weight decay to 0.02, 0.02, 0.05 and stochastic depth drop rates~\cite{huang2016deep} to 0.1, 0.2 and 0.3 for the tiny, small and base versions, respectively.
-Token labelling \cite{jiang2021token} is employed as augmentation to improve DualFormer-T/S. See more details in Appendix \ref{para:imp}. \textbf{Diving/HMDB/UCF.} For the other datasets, we employ an AdamW~\cite{kingma2014adam} optimizer for shorter training of 16 epochs with one epoch of linear warm-up.
-The learning rate, batch size, weight decay and stochastic depth drop rate are the same as those of Kinetics.
-We use the pretrained weights on ImageNet-1K or Kinetics-400 for the model initialization.
+Token labeling \cite{jiang2021token} is employed as augmentation to improve DualFormer-T/S. See more details in the Appendix.

+\textbf{Diving/HMDB/UCF.} On these three datasets, we adopt AdamW~\cite{kingma2014adam} optimizer to train 16 epochs with one epoch of linear warm-up.
+The learning rate, batch size, weight decay and stochastic depth drop rate are the same as those for Kinetics.
+We use the pretrained weights on ImageNet-1K or Kinetics-400 for the model initialization for different settings.